Buddha Tooth Relic Temple and Museum: History

-Temple Outline
+Temple outline

-First Storey
+First floor

 Shanmen (Chinese: 山門; pinyin: Shānmén): Meaning "Mountain Gate".
 This is a traditional temple gateway that has 3 large, heavy, red lacquered doors in accordance with traditional Tang Dynasty style architecture.
 It acts as the main entrance to the temple and is fitted with gilt bronze studs, engraved plates and lion door knockers.
 The entry via the center gate is restricted, usually reserved for important guests.

 Hundred Dragon Hall (Chinese: 百龍殿; pinyin: Bǎilóng-diàn): This main hall has a height of 27-feet to accommodate a 15-feet statue of the Buddha Maitreya enshrined within, which is flanked by two bodhisattvas on each side.
 The statue of the Buddha sits on a throne in a bhadrasana posture, with each feet lying atop a lotus flower.
 The statue's right hand is raised to form the abhaya mudra (symbolizing protection, benevolence, peace and dispelling of fear), and the left hand is raised to form the varada mudra (symbolizing offering, giving, welcome, charity compassion and sincerity), with a golden water bottle (kundika) containing the amrita, placed in the left palm.

 Universal Wisdom Hall (Chinese: 圓通殿; pinyin: Yuántōng-diàn): This hall enshrines the Cintamanicakra manifestation of the Bodhisattva Guanyin, sitting atop an elaborate lotus throne and flanked on each side by vajra-wielding dharmapalas.
 The statue has six hands, each holding a particular item or forming a particular mudra, which are symbolic of the six realms of saṃsāra.
 The Heart Sutra, written in the Siddham script, is embroidered on the rear wall of the hall, along with embroidered patterns of lotuses waving in the breeze.
 Adorning the walls of the hall are shrines and statues of a grouping of eight Buddhas, Bodhisattvas and Wisdom Kings traditionally assigned as protectors of Buddhists born under one of the Twelve Chinese Zodiac signs, surrounded by smaller Cintamanicakra statues.